What to Do If You’re Stranded Mid-Trip

 - Save all emails, app live-updates, and receipts of whatever you spend (on food or other amenities) related to the delay, you’ll need these later for insurance claims.

-What Travel Insurance Covers When Flights Get Canceled or Delayed
+What Does Travel Insurance Cover When Flights Get Canceled or Delayed?

 When your flight gets grounded out of nowhere, it’s stressful, chaotic and also very expensive.
 You may find yourself scrambling to book a last-minute hotel room, cover extra meals, arrange new transportation, or figure out how to get back on track with your itinerary.
 All of these costs can pile up quickly.